 Five DNO respondents and one IDNO respondent indicated through their comments that it is necessary for the connection terms to endure.
 This view largely arises as a consequence of the perceived requirement to maintain capacity but was also felt necessary to facilitate such initiatives as Demand Side Response.
 One Supplier felt customers should be advised of the existence of existing terms before taking them on and one Consultant respondent did not agree that the connections terms could endure without the agreement of the incoming customer (including capacity requirements) but the Working Group felt this would be unworkable in practice.
 Two Suppliers appeared to take a neutral stance based on their comments.

 One DNO respondent considered that those Customers premises which were obligated to meet conditions such as a bilateral connection agreement for Demand Side Response (DSR) should be subject to enduring terms when a change of occupier at the property occurs.
 Demand Side Response customers are expected to change the amount of electricity taken off the system in response to a signal.
 This flexibility in usage is incorporated in to the network design.
-The DNO respondent considered that as the Distributor is bound through its licence conditions to maintain the connection then if the new Occupier refuses to act in accordance with the conditions of Demand Side Response then it would strand “the Distributor and hence general customers with the bill for reinforcement to achieve the non DSR connection”.
+The DNO respondent considered that as the Distributor is bound through its legal obligations to maintain the connection then if the new Occupier refuses to act in accordance with the conditions of Demand Side Response then it would strand “the Distributor and hence general customers with the bill for reinforcement to achieve the non DSR connection”.

 Two DNO respondents considered that it would be ideal for the terms to endure with one of the two DNOs noting that the customer would be entitled to renegotiate.
 Another DNO respondent considered that the enduring terms would help to ensure that there would be less “unexpected spikes and troughs in demand” on the network.